 Victim Services Unit

 The Irving Police Department combined the two Domestic Violence Counselors and the Crime Victim Coordinator under one Supervisor to form the Victim Services Unit in 2002.
-The unit is part of the Community Services Division and is located in the Irving Family Advocacy Center.
+The unit is part of the Community Services Division and is located at the Irving Family Advocacy Center.

 Contamos con personal disponible para proveer información en español acerca de servicios para victimas.
 Favor de llamar al (972) 721-6560.